Diablo III: Ultimate Evil Edition Review

 Diablo III: Ultimate Evil Edition

-Leveling with friends has always been an issue within my circle of friends, as someone always manages to out level everyone else or under level, leaving them well behind.
-Through the use of the console exclusive apprentice mode, low-level players are able to play with their high-level friends and more importantly not be a burden on the group.
-The game not only takes in account the levels of both players, but boosts the low-level player to even out the playing field, generating a world that will reflect the party level.
-Since the game includes the Loot 2.0 and the latest PC updates (Seasons will not make its way to consoles), the drop rates for legendary items have been increased, and will be more targeted to your class.
+Leveling with friends has always been an issue within my circle of friends, as someone always manages to out-level everyone else or under-level, leaving them well behind.
+Through the use of the console-exclusive apprentice mode, low-level players are able to play with their high-level friends and, more importantly, not be a burden on the group.
+The game not only takes into account the levels of both players but boosts the low-level player to even out the playing field, generating a world that will reflect the party level.
+Since the game includes the Loot 2.0 and the latest PC updates (Seasons will not make its way to consoles), the drop rates for legendary items have been increased and will be more targeted to your class.
 This means less time screaming profanities as the umpteenth identified legendary item you find is for a different class.
-It does make it harder for you to use one character to find items for other classes however.
+It does make it harder for you to use one character to find items for other classes, however.

 Once you save the world of Sanctuary from Diablo once again and defeat Death in Act V, you'll unlock arguably the best mode in the game, Adventure mode.
 Previously you would have to run through the campaign countless times in order to obtain new gear or to continue leveling up your character or alternate characters.
 Adventure mode allows you to complete Rifts and bounties in any of the Acts, unlocking portals on the map for easy access.
 You may have to return to Act I and defeat The Skeleton King, transporting players to just before the fight, or venture through the Dahlgur Oasis, slaughtering demon after demon to find a specific named creature.
 Adventure mode is locked at the start of the game, so you'll have to get at least one character past Act V. Once completed however, any subsequent characters can immediately start in Adventure mode.

 The inventory management has stayed the same as it was in the first console release of Diablo III.
-While hardcore PC players may find it dumbed down, especially how the game generalizes the stats on items into three basic categories.
-It makes for sorting items a breeze, but it ignores the more intricate details of items.
+While hardcore PC players may find it dumbed down, especially how the game generalizes the stats on items into three basic categories, it makes for sorting items a breeze but ignores the more intricate details of items.

 Simply Put